Mahmoud-Kammoun/Project/README.md

 + UserParameter=space,df -hT /home | awk 'NR == 2 {print ($4/($4+$5))*100}'
 + UserParameter=cpu,top -b -n1 | awk 'NR == 3 {print ($2)}'
 # Step 2
-In this step we sould create our specific items in all hosts in our zabbix frontend A
+In this step we sould create our 8 specific items in all hosts in our zabbix frontend
 ![Ltee](/prima.png)